killtheliterate/dotvim/README.md

 * I'm using Powerline.
 Not the Vim one, but the hard one, checkout out Airline.
 * Install tern with npm
+* Make sure you have node.js and npm installed (Tern is a JavaScript program), and install the tern server by running npm install in the bundle/tern_for_vim directory.

 #### Drupal notes
 * Check into https://drupal.org/node/1389448 to see drupalvim stuff